School of Dental Medicine

 Associate Dean for Administration; Professor of Comprehensive Care

-Associate Dean for Education, Associate Professor of Community Dentistry
+Associate Dean for Academic Affairs; Professor of Periodontics

 Aaron Weinberg, DMD, PhD

-The entire Health Sciences Center has been designed so that students can travel from the School of Dental Medicine to the School of Medicine, the School of Nursing, the Health Sciences Library, and any component of University Hospitals without having to go outside.
+The entire Health Sciences Center has been designed so that students can interact with the School of Medicine and School of Nursing, as well as the Cleveland Clinic Lerner College of Medicine.

-The dental school building was designed to provide a modern teaching facility.
-The Multimedia Laboratories are designed and equipped so that the basic sciences (except for anatomy), technique and simulated clinical experience can be carried on by the student in his or her individual area.
-The 50,000 square foot dental clinic floor consists of two major clinical areas and five specialty clinics.
-The major clinics are made up of individual cubicles, fully equipped as private operatories.
-Each student clinician is assigned to one of the individual operatories for the academic year.
+The Health Education Campus was designed to provide a modern teaching facility.
+The Multimedia Laboratories are designed and equipped so that the basic sciences, technique, and simulated clinical experience can be carried on by the student in his or her individual area.
+Included in our Health Education Campus is our new, state-of-the-art, over 130,000 square foot Dental Clinic.

 Drawing from a local population of more than one million, the clinics provide a broad spectrum of care to the population, affording the student substantial clinical experience.
 The school cooperates with various organizations of the city in caring for their clients, an arrangement that provides additional clinical experience for students.